stack-tools-js/stack-tools/README.md

 ### node

-The node environment extends the v8 environment with some changes:

-- Its definition of `isInternalFrame` includes node internal modules (e.g. `fs`).
+The node environment extends the v8 environment with a definition of `isInternalFrame` includes node internal modules (e.g. `fs`).
-- It accepts a function as the `omitFrame` argument to `captureFrames`.
-Frames including and above that function in the stack will be omitted.

 Here is a common use case: